mohitminhas/pipestuck-android-game/README.txt

 1. See the app working on youtube link: http://youtu.be/hNPnkqJVWVA

 ******************************************************************************
-2. Or, you may download the complete Android Bundle from http://developer.android.com/sdk/index.html which will inlcude eclipse, and Android SDK along with adb.
+2. Or, you may download the complete Android Bundle from http://developer.android.com/sdk/index.html which will include eclipse, and Android SDK along with adb.
 a.
 Unzip the package and open eclipse.
 b.
 See Window in toolbar and locate the path Window->SDK manager.
 c.
 Install at least API 15 and API 8.